-Your loved one may feel more forgetful than usual at this stage of dementia, and you may recognize difficulties such as trouble planning or remembering names of people he just met.
-Unlike age-related memory lapses where your parent may still be able to retrace his steps after losing something or remember a name later, an early sign of dementia could be your parent forgetting how they got somewhere or repeatedly asking for the same information.
+Your loved one may feel more forgetful than usual at this stage of dementia, and you may recognize difficulties such as trouble planning or remembering the names of people they just met.
+Unlike age-related memory lapses, where your parent may still be able to retrace his or her steps after losing something or remember a name later, an early sign of dementia could be your parent forgetting how they got somewhere or repeatedly asking for the same information.
 At this stage of dementia, it may be time to think about residential dementia and memory care before your parent starts showing signs of the later stages of dementia.

 Middle Stage (Moderate Alzheimer’s disease):

-At this stage, your loved one may remember significant details about their life, but they may be having a harder time performing daily tasks, such as turning on a microwave.
-He might even have wandered away from home or started showing changes in his behavior.
-This would be the stage to start researching memory care providers near you.
+Your loved one may remember important details about their life at this stage, but they may be having a more challenging time performing daily tasks, such as turning on a microwave.
+He or she might even have wandered away from home or started showing changes in their behavior.
+It would be at this stage one would want to begin researching memory care providers near you.

 Late Stage (Severe Alzheimer’s disease):

-As soon as you start seeing some of the early signs of dementia, it’s best to contact your parent’s doctor to get your loved one the help he needs to help him live well with the disease.
+As soon as you start seeing some of the early signs of dementia, it’s best to contact your parent’s doctor to get your loved one the help he or she needs to help them live well with the disease.

-Proper dementia and memory care can help your parent manage the disease to help keep him physically and mentally active.
-By researching facilities now, you can rest assured your parent will be well taken care of if he is diagnosed with dementia.
+Proper dementia and memory care can help your parent manage the disease to keep them physically and mentally active.
+By researching facilities now, you can rest assured your parent will be well taken care of if they are diagnosed with dementia.